 - prodromal period: a period of non-specific symptoms,

 While bacteria and viruses can both cause mild to serious infections, use similar modes of transmission, and have almost similar courses of infection, these infections also differ.
-The easiest difference anyone can figure out is bacterial infections are caused by bacteria while viral infections are caused by viruses.
+The easiest difference anyone can figure out is bacterial infections are caused by bacteria, while viruses cause viral infections.
 Perhaps the most applicable difference is antibiotics are used to kill bacteria but ineffective for viruses.

 Features of Viral Infections